Optimal Virtual Model Control for Robotics: Design and Tuning of Passivity-Based Controllers: Optimal virtual mechanisms: performance signals and parameter tuning

 \subsection{Optimal Virtual Model Control for Laparoscopic Surgery}

-We demonstrate the applicability of the optimization approach to useful robotic systems, which have several degrees of freedom, and a more complex virtual-mechanism controller, by applying the tuning procedure to the virtual instrument controller for surgery described in \ref{sec:SurgeryVM}, with an additional virtual joint damper on J1 and on J4 to arrest null space motion in the simulation/tuning (which features no modelled joint-damping).
+We demonstrate the applicability of the optimization approach to useful robotic systems, which have several degrees of freedom, and a more complex virtual-mechanism controller, by applying the tuning procedure to the virtual instrument controller for surgery described in \ref{sec:SurgeryVM}, with an additional virtual joint damper on J1 and on J4 (i.e. an additional torque proportional to $\dot{q}_1$ applied by $u_1$, and on J4) to arrest null space motion in the simulation/tuning (which features no modelled joint-damping).

 The robot manipulator kinematics is that of Franka Emika Research 3.
 We use the inertial parameters determined in \cite{Gaz2019}.
-The virtual instrument is given an inertia of $0.05I \,\mathrm{kg\, m}^2$ and an inertance of $1.0 \,\mathrm{kg}$ by attaching a linear between its centre and ground\footnote{This is equivalent to endowing a point mass of 1kg in zero gravity.}.
+The virtual instrument is given an inertia of $0.05I \,\mathrm{kg\, m}^2$ and an inertance of $1.0 \,\mathrm{kg}$ by attaching a linear inerter between its centre and ground\footnote{This is equivalent to endowing a point mass of 1kg in zero gravity.}.
 For simplicity, these parameters are set and will not be tuned in this paper.
 There are $3$ virtual springs and $5$ virtual dampers to optimize, which leads to a vector of control parameters ${\bm{\theta}}$ of eight elements.

 We focus on the $\mathcal{L}_2$ norm, adopting again \eqref{eq:L2cost}.
 To enforce non-negativity of stiffness and damping parameters, we introduce a nonlinear mapping $\phi$ between optimization parameters ${\bm{\theta}}$ and stiffness/damping values $\hat{\bm{\theta}}=\phi({\bm{\theta}})$.
 Specifically, we take $\hat{\bm{\theta}}_i=\exp({\bm{\theta}}_i)$ if the parameter is a stiffness, and $\hat{\bm{\theta}}_i=\frac{1}{100}\exp{{\bm{\theta}}_i}$ if the parameter is a damping coefficient.
 We choose the exponential function as it has no discontinuities and provide a suitable parameter normalization for the optimizer.
 We also consider the addition of a regularization term